About the series:

-To reserve a place in the classes, parents need to complete and submit the registration online at A Better Beginning Registration Form as well as send the $30 per parent registration fee to the Buffalo County UW-Extension Office.
+To reserve a place in the classes, parents need to complete and submit the registration online at A Better Beginning Registration Form as well as send the $30 per parent registration fee to the Buffalo County UW-Madison Division of Extension Office.
 Participants are not registered and will not receive a confirmation email with important class instructions until payment is received.

 Note: A Better Beginning sessions are two-part classes, you must attend both classes to meet court requirements.

-Mary Wood, Buffalo & Pepin Counties Youth and Family Educator
+Mary Wood, M.S. ~ Buffalo & Pepin Counties Human Development and Relationships Educator

 Web site for Parents:

 This website gives parents helpful information regarding how children may react to their divorce.

 “It’s My Life” ~ PBS Kids It My Life

 This site fills you in on divorce topics like “the big questions” and “dealing with the Big D”.
 It also has a special feature on step-families.
 On this cools interactive site, you can even watch videos, take quizzes, and create your own journal.